nivertech/ezk/README.txt

 -------------------------------------------------
 ||>   How to use it
 -------------------------------------------------

-First you have to replace the ZK Server Ips in the ezk.app.src with the IPs of your own ZooKeeper server.
-Then the client is started like every app.
-The name of the app  is "ezk".
+In the file ezk.app.src are the standard server addresses.
+You have to replace these with your own.
+They are in the format {Ip, Port, Timeout, Heartbeat}.

+Then you can use it by starting the application ezk.
+A Connection can be established by calling ezk:start_connection/0.

-A list of all Commands can be found by using ezk:help().
+A list of all Commands can be found by using ezk:help/0.

 -------------------------------------------------